1914 United States House of Representatives elections

+The election was the first of four times in the 20th century in which either party won the House majority without winning the popular vote, with the subsequent three instances occurring in 1942, 1952, and 1996; Democrats won the House majority without winning the popular vote in the former election, while Republicans did so in the latter two.

 Election summaries

 Early election date

 Maine held its elections early, on September 14, 1914.
 There had previously been multiple states with earlier elections, but Maine was the only one remaining by 1914 (after Vermont stopped holding its elections early, after 1912).
 Maine would continue to hold elections early, in September, until 1958.